symbiote/silverstripe-queuedjobs/README.md

 The module comes with

 * A section in the CMS for viewing a list of currently running jobs or scheduled jobs.
-* An abstract skeleton class for defining your own jobs
+* An abstract skeleton class for defining your own jobs.
 * A task that is executed as a cronjob for collecting and executing jobs.
+* A pre-configured job to cleanup the QueuedJobDescriptor database table.

 ## Quick Usage Overview